Dritan Abazović: Premiership (2022–2023)

 On 3 March 2022, President Đukanović asked Abazović to form a new government following a no-confidence vote in early February against Krivokapić.
 On 28 April, Montenegro's parliament approved a new government composed of a broad coalition of both pro-European and pro-Serb parties, with Abazović as prime minister.
 Abazović told lawmakers the new government's main focus will be the reforms required by the EU so that Montenegro can ask to speed up its accession process in the light of the new situation created by the Russian invasion of Ukraine.
 He added that government priorities will be the fight against corruption, more sustainable investments and development, protection of the environment and better care for children and youth.

 On 20 August 2022, the Parliament of Montenegro passed a motion of no confidence against Abazović's government, which ended his premiership.
 He remained in power as a caretaker prime minister pending the formation of a new government.

+On 7 July 2023, Abazović attended a Srebrenica massacre memorial for the 28th anniversary of the massacre.
+However, his remarks drew controversy after a speech where he claimed, "genocide was not committed against Bosniaks, but against people.
+And it was not committed by the armies, but by the policies of evil, death and fraud."